Home/Articles

 Traditional Tantra: Lineage-Based Energy Work

-Tantra originated in ancient India as a set of spiritual practices designed to work with life force energy — prana, kundalini — as a vehicle for awakening.
-At its best, tantra is a profound and rigorous tradition.
+Tantra originated in India as a set of spiritual practices designed to work with life force energy (prana, kundalini) as a vehicle for awakening.
+Both Hindu and Buddhist traditions developed their own tantric lineages, and at its best, tantra is a profound and rigorous path.
 It typically includes:

 For some people, this structure is exactly what they need.
 The ritual creates a container.
 The lineage provides depth and accountability.
 The terminology gives a map for experiences that can feel overwhelming without one.

-"Some nights all we have is ten minutes.
-The kid's finally asleep, we're both running on fumes.
-But we sit down, face each other, and breathe.
-I ground into my spine.
-She softens into her body.
-Within a few breaths the charge is back — not because we did something elaborate, but because we showed up.
+Ten minutes.
+That's all it takes some nights.
+Kid's asleep, both of you running on fumes.
+You sit down, face each other, and breathe.
+One of you grounds into the spine.
+The other softens into the body.
+Within a few breaths the charge is back.
+Not because you did something elaborate, but because you showed up.
 That's the whole practice.
 Show up in your body.
-Let polarity do the rest." — Justin Patrick Pierce
+Let polarity do the rest.

 Which Approach Is Right for You?